-Note that unmarried and same-sex partners will need to have been living together in a relationship akin to marriage/civil partnership for at least two years.
+Note that unmarried and same-sex partners must be able to prove that they’ve “been living in a relationship similar to marriage or civil partnership for a period of at least 2 years”.

-If you have children while you are in the UK you can apply for permission for them to stay and you will need to do this if you intend to travel in and out of the UK with your child.
+If you have children while you’re in the UK, you can apply for permission for them to stay.
+If you intend to travel with them, you’ll need to do this before you leave the UK.

 Conditions of leave:

-Dependent visas, once issued, are valid for the same length of time as your visa, and allow multiple entries into and exit from the UK.
+Dependent visas, once issued, are normally valid for the same length of time as the main visa holder’s, and allow multiple entries into and exit from the UK.

 The above information is only a short summary – please check UKVI’s guidance for dependants of PBS migrants for full details of requirements and restrictions.